 The U.S. Army Engineering and Support Center, Huntsville, is the U.S. Army Corps of Engineers’ agent for facility design and facility construction of chemical demilitarization facilities.
 The U.S. Army Rock Island Contracting Command, Rock Island, Illinois, is the contracting agency.

-Blue Grass Chemical Activity, Kentucky
+Pueblo Chemical Depot, Colorado, and Blue Grass Chemical Activity, Kentucky

-Public Law 104-208 established the ACWA program to study alternative technologies.
-In July 2002, DOD approved neutralization followed by biotreatment as the technology for the Pueblo facility.
-A systems contract was awarded in September 2002 to Bechtel National Inc. Neutralization followed by supercritical water oxidation was selected as the technology for the Blue Grass facility.
-A systems contract was awarded in June 2003 to the Bechtel-Parsons team.
+Public Law 104-208 established the Assembled Chemical Weapons Alternatives (ACWA) program to evaluate and select candidate alternative technologies to incineration.
+In July 2002, DOD approved neutralization followed by biotreatment “as the selected technology for the Pueblo facility.
+A systems contract was awarded in September 2002 to Bechtel National Inc. “Neutralization followed by supercritical water oxidation” was selected as the technology for the Blue Grass facility.
+A systems contract was awarded in June 2003 to the Bechtel-Parsons Blue Grass Joint Venture.

-Bio-Threat Reduction Program - Kazakhstan
+Bio-Threat Reduction Program

-Download the Chemical Demilitarization Fact Sheet (PDF)
+Download the Chemical Demilitarization fact sheet (PDF) HERE.